 - Is clearly illegal or unsafe.

-- Are currently employed, or have been employed within the previous 90 days, in a military specialty whose primary duty involves operation of a commercial motor vehicle.
-Currently, only Army primary MOS 88M and Marine primary MOS 3531 have been identified as specialties whose primary duty is operation of a commercial motor vehicle.
+- Be currently employed, or have been employed within the previous 12 months, in a military specialty in which a primary duty involves operation of a commercial motor vehicle.
+Currently, only Army primary MOS 88M, Marine primary MOS 3531 and Air Force primary AFSC 2T1X1 have been identified as specialties in which a primary duty is operation of a commercial motor vehicle;

-- Complete an Oregon Application for Military Skills Test Waiver, or equivalent application from DOD or another state, signed by the applicant and the applicant’s commanding officer.
+- Complete an Oregon Application for Military Skills Test Waiver (Form 735-7390) or equivalent application from DOD or another state, signed by the you and your commanding officer;

-- Provide evidence, in the form of a military license (OF346 or DA Form 5984-E), that DMV can use to properly classify the type of commercial motor vehicle operated by the applicant.
-DMV cannot waive skills tests unless the vehicle can be associated with a specific federal CMV classification that can be verified through use of military publications or other information resources.
+- Provide a copy of your military vehicle operator's license (OF346 or DA Form 5984-E), that DMV can use to properly classify the type of commercial motor vehicle that you operate or operated.
+DMV cannot waive skills tests unless the vehicle can be associated with a specific federal CMV classification that can be verified; and

 - Otherwise meet the requirements described in Federal Motor Carrier Safety Regulation 383.77.